glimmer-labs/wolfi-php/README.md

 ```
 > Replace `<php-version>` with the desired PHP version.
 Supported versions are any PHP version that Wolfi supports (e.g., `8.3`, `8.4`, `8.5`, etc.)

+> FrankenPHP is not supported in pre-built images.
+You must install it using the `install-php` script with the `--frankenphp` flag.

 ## Overview

 This Docker image provides a lightweight and secure environment for running Laravel applications.
 It's based on the Wolfi Linux (un)distribution, which is designed specifically for containers.